AndiCam88/final_project/technology.md

 ### Backend Processing

-We have setup a simple service that runs a flask app on a posix server.
-While its not entirely certain that it is needed at this time, having the groundwork done could come in handly later.
+We have setup a simple service that runs ago app on a posix server

 #### SFTP Access